|Date of Birth||May 30, 1883|

 Private Philip Bircham was married and the father of three young children when he enlisted in December 1914.
 He was wounded and captured while serving in Belgium and was a German prisoner of war from June 1916 to January 1919.

-Philip was born in 1883 in Marylebone, London, England, the son of Philip Bircham and Honora (Nora) Sullivan.
-His parents were married in Marylebone in 1878 and he had one older brother, William, who was born in 1878 or 1879.
+Philip was born on 30 May 1883 in Marylebone, London, England, the son of Philip Bircham and Honora (Nora) Sullivan.
+His parents were married in Marylebone in 1878 and he had one older brother, William, who was born in 1879.
 Their father passed away in 1886 and Nora remarried three years later.
 She had at least three children with her second husband, Henry Bennett: Elizabeth (1889), Henry Jr. (1891) and Nora (1894).
 When the 1891 census was taken the family was living in Marylebone and Henry was employed as a builder’s labourer.

 Philip’s brother William immigrated to Canada with his wife and children in the summer of 1906.
 They settled in Kenora, Ontario and Philip joined them there in February 1907.
 Later that same year his soon-to-be wife, Florence Rosena Drake, also immigrated to Canada.
-Their first child, Nora Drake, was born in Kenora in November 1907 followed by their son, Maxwell Arthur, in November 1909.
-Maxwell’s birth registration states that Philip and Florence were married in Kenora on 15 January 1908 but a record of the marriage has not been found.
-By 1911 Philip and Florence had moved to Winnipeg, Manitoba and a son, Philip Jr., was born there in November 1911.
+Their first child, Nora Drake, was born in Kenora in November 1907.
+Philip and Florence were married at St. Alban’s Pro-Cathedral in Kenora on 15 January 1908.
+The witnesses were William Edward Lodge and his wife Emily.
+Philip and Florence had a son, Maxwell Arthur, who was born in Kenora in November 1909.
+By 1911 they had moved to Winnipeg, Manitoba and another son, Philip Jr., was born there in November 1911.

 The war started in August 1914 and Philip and his brother William Bircham enlisted together, signing up in Winnipeg on 22 December 1914 and joining the 44th Battalion.
 Philip gave his birth date as 30 May, his age as 29 (he was actually 31), and next of kin as his wife Rose.
 He said he had served for five years in the British army with the 5th Royal Fusiliers.
 Philip trained with the 44th Battalion for ten months and they spent the summer at Camp Hughes near Brandon.
 They embarked for the UK on 23 October 1915, sailing from Halifax on the SS Lapland and arriving in England about a week later.
 William had gone overseas the previous month with the 2nd reinforcing draft.